clarkkon/Text-Classification-of-Newsgroup-Dataset--Natural-Language-Processing-Cumulative-Lab/README.md

 ## Introduction

-In this cumulative lab, we'll use everything we've learned so far to build a model that can classify a text document as one of many possible classes!
+In this cumulative lab, I'll use everything I've learned so far to build a model that can classify a text document as one of many possible classes!

 ## Objectives

-You will be able to:
+I will be able to:

 - Practice cleaning and exploring a text dataset with NLTK and base Python
 - Practice using scikit-learn vectorizers for text preprocessing